Independence in randomizations: Countably Based and Countable Union Properties

+In the paper [Be3], Ben Yaacov defined simple continuous theories and showed that they satisfy the hypotheses of Proposition \ref{p-d-cbased}.
+Thus on models of a simple theory, $\ind[d]$ is countably based.

-It can be also shown that for any first order or continuous theory, $\ind[a]$ and $\ind[M]\ $ are countably based, and that $\ind[d]$ is countably based if it is an independence relation with countably local character.
-These results will not be needed in this paper, and will appear elsewhere.
+It can be also shown that for any first order or continuous theory, $\ind[a]$ and $\ind[M]\ $ are countably based.
+These results will not be needed in this paper, and will be left to the reader.